mattermost/docs/source/developer/bot-accounts.rst

 How are bot accounts identified in compliance exports?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-A new field ``UserType`` is added to Compliance Exports, including Global Relay, Actiance and CSV.
-The field identifies whether a message was posted by a user or by a bot account.
+As of v5.14, a field named ``UserType`` is added to Compliance Exports, including Global Relay, Actiance and CSV.
+The field identifies whether a message was posted by a ``user`` or by a ``bot`` account.

-This identifier is scheduled for Mattermost 5.14 release on August 16, 2019.